Friday, 11 December 2009

 Because £5,000 is a large sum to win, they also wrote to prepare me gently for the Big Event.
 They would post a large envelope, whose appearance they described.
 'It contains everything you need to guarantee your chance to take delivery of the Prize Cheque'.
 Fancy that: delivery of the prize cheque!
 Another enclosure gave useful advice on what to do, on notifying relatives, and on being interviewed by the media.

-interviewed by the media.
+I was very excited.
+I have never won anything, nor have I been interviewed by the media.
 I also planned how to spend the money.
 I was just waiting to 'taking delivery of the prize cheque', as their letter said.
 Every day I waited for the postman, and I was worried about the postal strike, and thefts from the mail.

+Four days later the large envelope arrived.
+Was it delivery of a cheque?
+No!
 Was it an invitation to subscribe to Readers Digest?
 YES!
 But they wrote to assure me of my participation in the prize draw.
 There were more details: If I also subscribed to Readers Digest - at just over half price - I could use the 'YES' envelope, and I could also win a car.
 Otherwise I should use the 'NO' envelope, and I might win - - nothing.

 So when would I know if I had won?
 I found it in the small print on another page: in February next year.
 But there was also a single prize of £5,000 (as promised) - to be drawn next month - October 2009.
 I did not want the Readers Digest.
 But could I win despite my 'NO' reply?

 As for winning the grand prize in February 2010 - this was actually an installment plan: it will pay just over £1,000 per month for life, and that was taxable.
-At my age, I concluded, I must therefore pay more attention to my longevity: I should resume the Aspirin, that was not doing me any good
+At my age, I concluded, I must therefore pay more attention to my longevity: I should resume the Aspirin, that was not doing me any good according to the BMJ; I must arrange to see my GP next week for another checkup; and I must think again about joining a synagogue (or a church, or a mosque - whichever is the most potent).

 Which religious food restrictions should I follow: Yom Kippur, Ramadan, or Lent?